A tender, flaky, and easy pie crust recipe that tastes and smells like homemade buttermilk biscuits! It’s the best pie crust I’ve ever had!

 Tricks to making a GOOD Pie Crust

-1. Use super cold ingredients- Yep, throw the ingredients into the fridge to get them cold before starting.
+1. Use super cold ingredients – Yes, throw the ingredients into the fridge to chill them before starting.
 This will ensure that your pie crust is perfectly flaky.

 2. Chill the dough- Letting the dough rest and chill before rolling it out and before baking will prevent a tough crust.

-3. Use a light touch- When kneading the dough, only do so long enough to combine the ingredients.
-Overworking the pie dough will over-activate the gluten, which could lead to a gummy, heavy crust (been there, done that!)
+3. Use a light touch when kneading the dough; knead it only long enough to combine the ingredients.
+Overworking the pie dough can over-activate the gluten, leading to a gummy, heavy crust (been there, done that!)

 easy pie crust

-How To Make This Easy Pie Crust Recipe
+How To Make This Homemade Pie Crust Recipe

 INGREDIENTS